kirin-3/kirin-cogs/patron/README.md

 - The cog checks for new patrons every hour
 - Only the bot owner can configure and use the cog commands
+- Sensitive API credentials can be set via DM for increased security
 - Make sure your Discord bot has permission to send messages in the award channel
 - Patron data is stored securely and only used for the award process